-It is important that you review and discuss all infant acid reflux treatment intentions with your doctor and we encourage you to refer anybody in your care provider team to read this website and/or contact us
+It is important that you review and discuss all infant acid reflux treatment intentions with your doctor and we encourage you to refer anybody in your care provider team to read this website and/or contact us directly.

 Antacids are chemical compounds that are able to raise the stomachs pH to above 3.5 pH in approximately 10 minutes.
 Antacids are commonly comprised of the following ingredients:

 Antacids neutralize gastric acid.
 Gastric acid is hydrochloric acid or HCI and it consists of hydrogen and chloride ions.
 It is the hydrogen ions that give acid it's caustic and damaging properties.
 Antacids are able to attract and hold onto the hydrogen ions.
-Grabbing up the hydrogen makes the pH of the stomach less acidic.
+Grabbing up the hydrogen that makes the pH of the stomach less acidic.

 Because antacids reduce excess acidity, they alleviate symptoms of heartburn and help allow the natural healing process to take place in any damaged areas.
 Many serve as a protective coating against further damage.
 However, antacids are a short term solution because they do not maintain a reduced level of acidity in the stomach.
+Therefore, if your baby is having a mild or sporadic reflux events antacids could be a good resource for you.

 Also known as antacids.
 Using buffers is the simplest acid reflux alternative treatment and many families and medical care providers are familiar with buffers.
-They contribute calcium and magnesium to the body which is beneficial especially when using PPI's which have shown to deplete or reduce the absorption of these important elements.
+They contribute calcium and magnesium to the body which is beneficial especially when using PPIs which, have shown to deplete or reduce the absorption of these important elements.

 Gas Drops are used to relieve symptoms of extra gas caused by air swallowing or gas associated with the consumption of certain foods such as baby formula.
 Gas drops also help break up gas bubbles in the digestive system, mainly the stomach.